fmach24/Bombardinho/README.md

 - a Phaser 3 browser client,
 - Docker containerization for production runtime,
 - Terraform infrastructure for AWS,
+- Kubernetes manifests for Akamai LKE,
-- GitHub Actions pipeline for build and deploy.
+- GitHub Actions pipeline for build and deploy to both platforms.

 ## Core Gameplay Features